super3/yacdn.org/docs/design-doc.md

 ## Use Cases

-### Video Streaming Service
+* **Application/Firmware Updates** - Application or firmware updates to thousands or millions of devices.
+If the updates do not need to be pushed immediately, YaCDN can be used a low cost solution.
+If a high prority security update is needed YaCDN can distribute the update faster than any traditional CDN due to its distributed nature.

-A service akin to Netflix or Spotify could implement a solution using YaCDN where each client would lookup from a registry, then stream from a caching node in their local area.
+* **Video Streaming Service** - A service akin to Netflix or Spotify could implement a solution using YaCDN where each client would lookup from a registry, then stream from a caching node in their local area.

-### Hyper Local CDN

-When latency is important, YaCDN has a unique advantage over traditional CDNs.
+* **Hyper Local CDN** - When latency is important, YaCDN has a unique advantage over traditional CDNs.
 Because YaCDN nodes can be run anywhere, content/data could be served from the building next door rather than a data center 3 states away.

-### Underserved CDN

-Traditional CDNs have real costs to build out capacity to serve customers in a particular region.
+* **Underserved CDN** - Traditional CDNs have real costs to build out capacity to serve customers in a particular region.
 While a particular region might have use for CDN, a smaller market might not warrent the inital investment.
 Because YaCDN can run on any hardware at any scale, it can be deployed to underserved regions with minimal effort and cost.

-### Application/Firmware Updates

-Application or firmware updates to thousands or millions of devices.
-If the updates do not need to be pushed immediately, YaCDN can be used a low cost solution.
-If a high prority security update is needed YaCDN can distribute the update faster than any traditional CDN due to its distributed nature.